codl/autoplay/README.md

 autoplay
 ========

-... is a daemon for auto-filling your [MPD][] playlist.
+... is a simple daemon for auto-filling your [MPD][] playlist.
 It learns which of your songs you like the best and adds them more frequently.

-Dependencies
+[MPD]: http://mpd.wikia.com (Music Player Daemon) Dependencies
 ------------